Nuclear medium meson structures from the Schwinger proper-time Nambu--Jona-Lasinio model: Introduction

 In this paper, we evaluate the kaon and pion properties and their medium modifications of the electromagnetic form factors using the NJL model with the help of the Schwinger proper-time regularization scheme.
-In the calculation, besides the meson structure, the nuclear medium is also computed using the NJL model.
-The NJL model is an uncomplicated model and very useful tool.
-The NJL model has been widely and successfully used to describe number of physics phenomena such as kaon and pion parton distribution functions~\cite{Hutauruk:2016sug}, gluon distribution functions for the kaon and pion~\cite{Hutauruk:2021kej,Hutauruk:2023ccw}, gluon EMC effects in nuclear matter~\cite{Wang:2021elw,Hutauruk:2022zju}, color superconducting in neutron star~\cite{Tanimoto:2019tsl,Bentz:2001vc,Hutauruk:2023mjj}, charge symmetry breaking effect in the pion and kaon structures~\cite{Hutauruk:2018zfk}, transverse momentum dependent (TMD) quark distribution function~\cite{Ninomiya:2017ggn}, transverse momentum dependent fragmentation functions~\cite{Bentz:2016rav}, pion cloud effect on the nucleon form factors~\cite{Cloet:2014rja}.
+In the calculation, in addition to the meson structure, the nuclear medium is also computed using the NJL model.
+The NJL model is an uncomplicated model and a very useful tool.
+The NJL model has been widely and successfully used to describe a number of physics phenomena such as kaon and pion parton distribution functions in free space and medium~\cite{Hutauruk:2016sug,Hutauruk:2019ipp}, gluon distribution functions for the kaon and pion~\cite{Hutauruk:2021kej,Hutauruk:2023ccw}, gluon EMC effects in nuclear matter~\cite{Wang:2021elw,Hutauruk:2022zju}, color superconducting in neutron star~\cite{Tanimoto:2019tsl,Bentz:2001vc,Hutauruk:2023mjj}, charge symmetry breaking effect in pion and kaon structures~\cite{Hutauruk:2018zfk}, transverse momentum dependent (TMD) quark distribution function~\cite{Ninomiya:2017ggn}, transverse momentum dependent fragmentation functions~\cite{Bentz:2016rav}, pion cloud effect on the nucleon form factors~\cite{Cloet:2014rja}.
 Very recently, the NJL model was used to study the charge symmetry-breaking effect on the parton distribution functions~\cite{Hutauruk:2022sbm} and pseudoscalar properties at finite nuclear matter density and temperature~\cite{Hutauruk:2021dgv}.